 Your civilian San Diego DUI lawyer’s important skills in properly handling a San Diego DUI / Drunk Driving charge may help minimize any military penalty, big or small.

-Do you think you now may need to retain a leading San Diego DUI criminal defense lawyer who successfully gets United States District Court DUI cases dismissed, deferred, dropped, or reduced in every drunk driving case?
+Do you think you now may need to retain a leading federal San Diego DUI court criminal defense lawyer who successfully gets federal United States District Court DUI cases dismissed, deferred, dropped, or reduced in every federal court DUI or drunk driving case in San Diego?